General Colonization Law: Results and modifications

-The process for gaining an official land title was expensive and time-consuming, and many residents chose not to have the land surveyed or complete the application process.
-Because residents had not sought the legal protection, however, some empresarios claimed land that had long been inhabited, which forced the existing residents from their homes.
+The process for gaining an official land title was expensive and time-consuming, and many residents did not have their land surveyed or complete the application process.
+Empresarios often claimed land that was already inhabited by people who had not sought legal protection forcing the existing residents from their homes.
 Many of the traditional hunting grounds of the native tribes were considered public land and given to empresarios to settle foreigners.

 Many Americans immigrated to Mexico, where land was cheaper.
 By 1830, Texas had a population of 7,000 foreign-born residents, with only 3,000 Mexican nationals.

 The new population was not fully assimilated.
 Many immigrants settled in the eastern part of Texas and were isolated from the established Mexican towns.
 The attitudes of the immigrants culminated in the Fredonian Rebellion's failed secession attempt in 1827, which alarmed Mexican officials.

 The Law of April 6, 1830 rescinded all empresario contracts that had not been completed, and it prohibited Americans from settling in any Mexican territory adjacent to the United States.
 Secretary of State Lucas Alamán, who wrote the 1830 law, stated, "Texas will be lost for this Republic if adequate measures to save it are not taken....
 Where others send invading armies... [the Americans] send their colonists."

 In 1836, federal officials rescinded the provision allowing governors to preside over land commissions.
 Although most governors were honest, in Arizona and California some were land speculators who seized land illegally and gave it to their friends and relatives.
 The updated rules forbade anyone who was not a federal official from issuing the patent.